hausdorff/snapchat-fs/README.md

 # Introduction

+Since Snapchat imposes few restrictions on what data can be uploaded (i.e., not just images), I've taken to using it as a system to send files to myself and others.

-Snapchat FS is a simple command line utility that allows you to copy arbitrary files into Snapchat, and retrieve them at any other computer with the utility installed on it.
+Snapchat FS is the tool that allows this.
+It provides a simple command line interface for uploading arbitrary files into Snapchat, managing them, and downloading them to any other computer with access to this package.

 Uploading the file is simple: